-When San Francisco needs more draft capital to begin with.
-Selecting a quarterback early isn’t realistic.
+San Francisco desperately needs more draft capital to begin with so taking a quarterback early isn’t realistic.

-Looking to the draft obviously the top quarterback is Trevor Lawrence and with four wins already there’s no chance of the 49ers getting the opportunity to take him.
-Justin Fields fits the mold of two of the four NFL West quarterbacks as he’s mobile.
-Still he doesn’t have much starting experience and really doesn’t fit what Shanahan likes to do.Trey Lance is the other option and wasn’t impressive to open the season.
+Looking at the draft the top quarterback is Trevor Lawrence and with four wins already there’s no chance of the 49ers getting the opportunity to take him.
+Justin Fields fits the mold of two of the four NFC West quarterbacks as he’s mobile .
+Still he doesn’t have much starting experience and really doesn’t fit what Shanahan likes to do.Trey Lance is the other option and hasn’t been impressive to open the season.

 The one quarterback likely on the radar is Zach Wilson of BYU.
 With a number of teams ahead of the 49ers who need a quarterback he’s not likely going to be there to draft.

 With free agency, a trade and the draft not being viable options to replace Garoppolo.
 The question becomes what’s the solution?
 It’s to restructure his contract to create some cap space in 2021.
 The 49ers already started by trading Kwon Alexander to the New Orleans Saints for Kiko Alonso a conditional fifth-round pick.